eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 12 - Machine Translation.md

 ### Subword Units
 * Split words into pieces of variable length
-	* Usually longer than single characters, but shorter than enitre words
+	* Usually longer than single characters, but shorter than entire words
 	* Frequent words should often be more split up than rare words
 * Ideally in morphologically sensible way
-	* Suh that anu unseen words can de decomposed into subwords
+	* Such that any unseen words can de decomposed into subwords
 * Without using any external tools #lecture

 #### Subword segmentation schemes